 A tutorial explaining the basics of Abunch and Pd step by step is here (pdf file).
-It is also included in the Abunch folder (in the folder called 'doc'.
+It is also included in the Abunch folder, in the folder called 'doc'.
 This tutorial is a bit old though...

-A general description of Abunch is here (pdf file).
+A general description of Abunch (version 048) is here (pdf file).

-Abunch only works with Pd versions (Vanilla or Extended) starting from 0.40.
+Abunch works with the basic (vanilla) version of Pd starting from 0.40.
 No externals are needed.